yuiseki/yuiseki/README.md

       - UNDRR
       - UNHCR
       - ... or any subordinate organizations of the United Nations
-    - NPO(Non-Profit Organization) / NGO(Non-Governmental Organization) with global reach
+    - NPO / NGO with global reach
       - Open Society Foundations
       - Bill & Melinda Gates Foundation
       - ICRC
       - Médecins Sans Frontières
       - Kiva
       - Grameen Bank
-- When you sending a job offer email to me, please include the following
+- When you sending email recommend jobs to me, please include the following
+  - Annual salary
+    - DO NOT send to me any job offer present annual salary under 10 million Yen.
   - Position or Job description
-  - Annual salary
-    - Do not send to me any job offer present annual salary under 10 million Yen.
   - Discretion of jobs
   - Work location and work style